seed-rs/seed/README.md

 // This is required to allow access to element-creation macros extern crate rebar;

-/// Introduce Element-related types into the global namespace, which are
+/// Introduce The `El` type into the global namespace, as well as a trait used
-/// required to make the element/etc macros work. use rebar::prelude::*;
+/// to make macros work.
+use rebar::prelude::*;
 use wasm_bindgen::prelude::*;